 Get your free targets to print at home!

-Shooting three hundred rounds between cleanings leaves an impressive collection of grease and dirt deposits, but my 44 has gone for over 500 rounds without a cleaning, and this has not imparied its smooth operation or accuracy.
+Shooting three hundred rounds between cleanings leaves an impressive collection of grease and dirt deposits.
+Still, my 44 has gone for over 500 rounds without a cleaning, which has not impaired its smooth operation or accuracy.

 With a suppressor, the Glock 44 feels more like an air pistol.
-The threaded barrel also comes with a thread protector, and an adapter to go from the barrel’s curious M9x0.75 thread to the industry standard 1/2“-18 UNEF suppressor thread.
+The threaded barrel also comes with a thread protector and an adapter to go from the barrel’s curious M9x0.75 thread to the industry standard 1/2″-18 UNEF suppressor thread.

 Joining the Glock Family